Apax: A Flexible and Performant Framework For The Development of Machine-Learned Interatomic Potentials: Conclusion

 The \gls{apax} package has been successfully used in the study of ionic liquids\cite{zillsMachineLearningdrivenInvestigation2024}, organic solvents\cite{zillsCollaborationMachineLearnedPotentials2024}, and \ce{CO2} hydrogenation \cite{LuukKempen2025CO2hydrogenation} with more applications currently being worked on.
 Nonetheless, there are still opportunities for improvement.
 While the conditional force uncertainty evaluation of shallow ensembles in the internal \gls{md} engine reduces inference time, it does not reduce the memory requirements, as a potentially large ensemble needs to be evaluated in memory.
 The required memory could be reduced using techniques such as gradient checkpointing or evaluating the model in a loop instead of a vectorized manner.
 A current limitation is the lack of multi-GPU support for \gls{md}.
 As a result, the maximal system size that can be simulated is limited by the available VRAM on a single GPU.
-However, the package is under active development, with these and other additions in progress.
+A possible solution is interfacing established MD codes such as Lammps\cite{thompsonLAMMPSFlexibleSimulation2022} via chemtrain-deploy\cite{fuchs_chemtrain-deploy_2025} or TinkerHP\cite{lagardereTinkerHPMassivelyParallel2018} via Deep-HP\cite{jaffrelot_inizan_scalable_2023}. \gls{apax} is under active development, with these and other additions in progress.